dashirov-ga/doca-bootstrap-theme/README.md

-# doca-bootstrap-theme
+# doca-snowplow-theme

 Simple [Twitter Boostrap 3](http://getbootstrap.com/) based theme for [doca](https://github.com/cloudflare/doca).

-It's supposed to be used in combination with [doca](https://github.com/cloudflare/doca) - a tool that scaffolds API documentation based on JSON HyperSchemas.
+It's supposed to be used in combination with [doca](https://github.com/cloudflare/doca) - a tool that scaffolds API documentation based on JSON Schemas.

 Please file any issues at the [doca](https://github.com/cloudflare/doca/issues) repository.